172 Effect Sizes in Machine Learning

 \[ n \approx \frac{2(z_{1-\alpha/2} + z_{1-\beta})^2}{\delta^2}, \]

 where \(\delta\) is the standardized effect size of interest.
-The inverse square dependence on \(\delta\) shows that detecting small effects is expensive.
+The inverse square dependence on \(\delta\) shows that detecting small effects is expensive: halving the effect you wish to detect quadruples the required sample.
 Planning an evaluation around the smallest effect worth detecting, rather than collecting as much data as possible and reporting whatever turns out significant, is the disciplined path.
-It also guards against the underpowered studies whose significant results are inflated and frequently fail to replicate.
+It also guards against the underpowered studies whose significant results are inflated, a selection effect sometimes called the winner’s curse or type M (magnitude) error, and which frequently fail to replicate.

 The goal is not to abolish \(p\) values but to contextualize them.
 A complete empirical claim in ML should report, at minimum, the point estimate of the effect, a confidence interval, the sample size, and the \(p\) value if a test is performed.
-The American Statistical Association and the American Psychological Association both now urge authors to present effect sizes and intervals as standard practice rather than significance alone.
+The American Statistical Association urges authors to present effect sizes and intervals as standard practice rather than significance alone (Wasserstein and Lazar 2016).

 A concrete template for a model comparison reads as follows.
 Model \(A\) improved top one accuracy over model \(B\) by \(1.8\) points, \(95\%\) CI \([0.6, 3.0]\), standardized \(d_z = 0.42\), across \(20\) seeds, \(p = 0.004\).
 This single sentence tells the reader the magnitude, the uncertainty, the replication count, and the detectability.
 Compare that with the impoverished alternative, “\(A\) significantly outperformed \(B\) (\(p < 0.05\)),” which leaves every practical question unanswered.